 According to legislation, the owner of a specially constructed or reconstructed vehicle must apply for a certificate of title and registration within 30 days of the DOT inspection.
 If you fail to apply for registration in a timely manner, you will be subject to the same fines and penalties as drivers of other types of motor vehicles.

 If your vehicle can't be registered because you are lacking the proper title documents, you may apply for a bonded certificate of title.
-However, if your vehicle was issued a junking certificate, it can't be reinstated through the bonding process unless it is at least 25 years old.
+However, if a junking certificate was issued to your vehicle, it can't be reinstated through the bonding process unless it is at least 25 years old.

 - Register Car

 - Replacing a Lost Registration